boscojacinto/Restaurant-FL/README.md

 ![Using the Status-IM app](./Bot_Chat_01.png)

 Customers are usually reluctant to provide feedback or honest opinions because they lack incentive to do so, this is where a natural non-pushy conversation can spark a drive to gain knowledge and facts about food.
-Additionally a small percentage of the price can be waivered by the restauarant adding economic incentive.
-Keeping the identities annoynomus can also help with the indulgence in the chat.
+Additionally a small percentage of the price can be waived by the restaurant adding economic incentive.
+Keeping the identities anonymous can also help with the indulgence in the chat.
 In general storing data locally and not on server farms helps increase confidence.
 Also providing feedback of a recent but different restaurant visit can encourage a much honest review.
 Hence with the above in mind.

 ## For the Bot the following points served as a fundamental requirements for the design.
 ---
 1. The Bot should run locally on the current restaurant PoS.
-	#### After a lot of experimentation we observed gemma3:4b has the right balance of capabilty and performace (currently tool calling doesn not work).
+	#### After a lot of experimentation we observed gemma3:4b has the right balance of capability and performance (currently tool calling doesn not work).
 We used ollama to serve multiple instances (currently 4 simultaneous chats)
 2. The system should integrate with web3 for token incentives.
 	#### Will be done in the future preferrably with native tokens on an L2 with order proofs
-3. The chat should be decentralized with complete annonymity.
+3. The chat should be decentralized with complete anonymity.
 	#### We integrated with Status-IM p2p messanger which uses waku protocol.
 The customers' emojihash(identifier) is used by the customer trigger the summary of the customers description and the neighbor restaurant's emojihash(identifier) is used to summarize the customer's feedback and end the chat
 4. The system should store customer ids and features in a local db.
 	#### We store the customer and restaurant features as embeddings genrated form a short description (bot is prompted for the description at the end of the conversation) using an embedding model (nomic-embed-text) server locally on ollama

 ![Using the Status-IM app](./Bot_Model_01.png)

-## For the training of the Restaurant predicition, model the following were our requirements
+## For the training of the Restaurant prediction model the following were our requirements
 ---
 1. Since the customer and restaurant insights do not leave the restaurant PoS system, hence the model needs to train locally.
-   #### The restaurtant trains on the local dataset of customer and neighboring restaurants
+   #### The restaurant trains on the local dataset of customer and neighboring restaurants

 2. The model should learn first-order interaction between the customer, the local restaurant and the neighboring restaurants from its local training.

-3. The model should learn higher-order interaction between restaurants, areas, localities and customers as a result of the aggeration of the weights from the local graphs.
+3. The model should learn higher-order interaction between restaurants, areas, localities and customers as a result of the aggregation of the weights from the local graphs.
-   #### We used federated learning using Flower AI's framework to train the local graph on individual restaurant machines and then use FedAvg to aggregrates the local train weights to update the global model and global graph with all the restaurants, customers and area features and edges
+   #### We used federated learning using Flower AI's framework to train the local graph on individual restaurant machines and then use FedAvg to aggregate the local train weights to update the global model and global graph with all the restaurants, customers and area features and edges

 4. The federated client should be able to integrate with the rest of the workflows (status-im chat client, bot client)